Nonexistence of motility induced phase separation transition in one dimension

-Occurrence of MIPS relies on an argument that effective velocity of active particles decreases in crowded or high density regions formed either by explicit dependence of local density or merely by exclusion.
-Naturally such a slowing of movement further increases the density of particles and gives rise to a feedback loop allowing the stable high density (liquid-like) regions to form and coexist with a low density (gas-like) phase elsewhere.
-MIPS has been widely investigated in simulations and apparent separation has been observed.
-Theoretical investigations of this phenomenon have thus far concentrated on continuum models \cite{thompson_lattice_2011,fily_athermal_2012,redner_structure_2013,bialke_microscopic_2013} where motility parameters, such as particle flux or velocity are characterized as functions of the coarse-grained local density \cite{cates_motility-induced_2015,tailleur_statistical_2008}.
-Lattice models of active particles have been studied in one and two dimensions numerically \cite{Golestanian} with run and tumble particles (RTPs).
-RTPs move at a fixed speed in the direction of their current orientation (a {\it run}) until they {\it tumble} and change their orientation.
+Occurrence of MIPS relies on an argument that effective velocity of active particles decrease in crowded or high density regions formed either by explicit dependence of local density or merely by exclusion.
+Naturally such a slowing down of movement further increases the density of particles and gives rise to a feedback loop allowing the stable high density (liquid-like) regions to form and coexist with a low density (gas-like) phase elsewhere.
+MIPS has been widely investigated in simulations and apparent phase separation has been observed.
+Theoretical investigations of this phenomenon have thus far concentrated on continuum models \cite{fily_athermal_2012,redner_structure_2013,bialke_microscopic_2013} where motility parameters, such as particle flux or velocity are characterized as functions of the coarse-grained local density \cite{cates_motility-induced_2015,tailleur_statistical_2008}.
+Lattice models of active particles have been studied in one and two dimensions numerically \cite{Golestanian, Whitelam, Soto-2016} with run and tumble particles (RTPs).
+RTPs move at a fixed speed along the direction of their orientation (a {\it run}) until they {\it tumble} and change their orientation.
 In one dimension (1D), the two orientations (say, $\pm$) are usually referred to as the internal degrees of the particle ({\it spin}), which flips with a certain rate.
 Analytical studies of these lattice models are limited.
-Recently Slowman et. al. \cite{slowman_jamming_2016,mallmin_exact_2019} have obtained an exact solution for { \it two} RTPs which exhibits certain jamming induced attraction between the particles of the opposite spins, indicating possibility of a phase separated state for many particle systems.
-Dandekar et. al. \cite{dandekar_hard_2020} found a mean-field solution of RTPs in 1D which is a good approximation when tumbling rate is large.
+Thompson et. al. \cite{thompson_lattice_2011} have introduced a model of self propelled particles with RTP dynamics; in 1D.
+These models exhibit inhomogeneous density profiles when particle velocities depend on their position.
+Recently Slowman et. al. \cite{slowman_jamming_2016,mallmin_exact_2019} have obtained an exact solution for {\it two} RTPs and found jamming induced attraction between the particles of the opposite spins, which indicates that, for many particle systems, a phase separated state might originate from these attractive interactions.
+Later, Dandekar et. al. \cite{dandekar_hard_2020} have obtained a mean-field solution of RTPs in 1D which turned out to be a good approximation when tumbling rate is large.